 The relative price indices for the two industries vary across countries because of the combination of comparative-advantage-based specialization and trade costs.
 Specialization leads to a larger mass of domestic firms relative to foreign firms in a country's comparative-advantage industry than in its comparative disadvantage industry.
 Variable trade costs introduce a wedge between domestic and export prices for a variety.
 Additionally, the fixed costs of becoming an exporter imply that not all firms export, and the fixed costs for exporting individual products imply that only a subset of the products manufactured by an exporter are shipped abroad.
 Combining specialization and trade costs, the comparative-advantage industry has a greater mass of lower-priced domestic varieties relative to the mass of higher-price foreign varieties than the comparative disadvantage industry.
 As a result, the price index in the domestic market is lower relative to the price index in the export market in the comparative-advantage industry.
-Hence, the degree of competition in the domestic market is higher relative to the degree of competition in turn imply that variable profits in the export market are greater relative to variable profits in the domestic market in the comparative-advantage industry.
+Hence, the degree of competition in the domestic market is higher relative to the degree of competition in the export market in the comparative-advantage industry.
+These differences in the degree of competition in turn imply that variable profits in the export market are greater relative to variable profits in the domestic market in the comparative-advantage industry than in the comparative disadvantage industry.